ofeige/vagrant-centos-chef-lamp/README.md

 - Use of only one chef cookbook "lamp" instead of "angi" + "lamp"
 - remove all submodule and used now copy of official cookbooks

+16. September 2015
+- fix .dev dns problems
+- provide correct example inside README
+- rewrote the cookbooks, it is much cleaner now and no need for submodules